Lentel History, Family Crest & Coats of Arms

 Early History of the Lentel family

-Another 189 words (14 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lentel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lentel research.
+Another 95 words (7 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lentel History in all our PDF Extended History products and printed products wherever possible.

 Lentel Spelling Variations